omercohen93/Improved-Training-of-Wasserstein-GANs/README.md

 # Improved-Training-of-Wasserstein-GANs
 implementation of the architecture designed for CIFAR10 from "Improved Training of Wasserstein GANs" by Gulrajani.

-This folder present an easy to use colab notebooks, suitable for working with files inside your google drive.
+This folder present an easy to use colab notebook, suitable for working with files inside your google drive.
-The Data used in this code is 'FASHION MNIS'.
+The Data used in this code is 'FASHION MNIST'.
 The Gradient Penalty method described in the paper was used on WGAN.
 The training process for WGAN with gradient penalty and DCGAN took 50 epochs.
 It took 2-3 trials to train DCGAN and get descent results, and it took 3-4 trials for WGAN with gradient penalty.
 ## The results we got: